ceciliomichael/taskmaster_mcp/README.md

 - `projectName` (string): Name of the project
 - `projectDescription` (string, optional): Brief description of project goals
 - `initialPhases` (array, optional): Initial phases with name, description, and files

+*Note: If an active plan already exists, it will be automatically archived before creating the new plan.*

 #### `update_plan`
 - `projectPath` (string): Absolute project path